 – Gogoi, Pant and Lalit JJ., In Re: Markandey Katju’s Facebook Posts, [Suo Motu Contempt Petition (Criminal) No. 4-5 of 2016].

-Inside a courtroom where he passed judgements, former judge Markandey Katju was on November 11, 2016 pulled up for contempt over blogs criticising Supreme Court Judges.
+Inside a Courtroom, where he passed Judgements, Former Judge Markandey Katju was on 11.11.2016 pulled up for contempt over blogs criticizing Supreme Court Judges.
 “I don’t bother,” he declared before storming out.